milkbottledude/woodlands-jb_tracker/README.md

 Slight improvement, the metrics mAP50 and 50-95 which, to my limited understanding, basically sees if there is a certain amount of overlap between the actual bounding box and that placed by the model, have increased from when the model was trained with 334 images, from around 0.3 to 0.4.

-The mAP50-95 (basically the same thing except the amount of overlap varies) also increased from around 0.100 to slighly below 0.15.
-It also looks like validation dfl loss (rough explanation: measures loss for the corners of the bounding box placed by the model) decreased slighly.
+The mAP50-95 (basically the same thing except the amount of overlap varies) also increased ⬆️ from around 0.100 to slighly below 0.15.
+It also looks like validation dfl loss decreased slightly ⬇️ (rough explanation: measures loss for the corners of the bounding box placed by the model).
 However, it looks like the box loss gradient may be stagnating 〰️ which does not look good.

 Here are the metrics of the 2 model metrics side by side so its easier to compare: